akshayramesh8/Data_Careers_Analysis/README.md

 <font size=4>11.
 Which locations in India have the highest Data Analyst job opportunities?</font>

 <font size=4>12.
-How does India compare to other countries like USA, in terms of pay and count of job postings?
+How does India compare to other countries like USA, in terms of pay and count of job postings?</font>

 ---